-Although the Rayonist Manifesto was signed by eleven others, including David Burliuk (1882-1967) and Vladimir Burliuk (1886-1916), Odessa-born Larionov and his lifelong companion the Muscovite Natalia Goncharova (related to Alexander Pushkin, Russia's greatest poet) were the only significant exponents of Rayonism.
+Although the Rayonist Manifesto was signed by 11 other painters, including David Burlyuk (1882-1967) and his brother Vladimir Burlyuk (1886-1916), only the Odessa-born Mikhail Larionov and his lifelong companion the Muscovite Natalia Goncharova (related to Alexander Pushkin, Russia's greatest poet) were significant exponents of Rayonism in Russia.
 They met in 1900 while studying at the Moscow School of Painting, Sculpture and Architecture, and were the most talented of all the younger Russian painters represented at the Salon d'Automne in 1906.

 They explored Impressionism, Fauvism and their own type of Neo-Primitivism, before encountering the European avant-garde modern art in the form of Cubism and Italian Futurism.
 Out of this came Rayonism.
 Larionov served in the Russian army from the outbreak of war, but was invalided out in 1915, whereupon he and Goncharova quit Russia and moved to Switzerland, eventually settling in Paris.
 They became French citizens in 1938 and married in 1955.

-Rayonism ceased when Larionov and Goncharova left Russia, not least because both virtually gave up easel-painting to concentrate on painting theatrical sets and costumes for Diaghilev's Ballets Russes.
+Rayonism ceased when Larionov and Goncharova left Russia, not least because both virtually gave up easel-painting to concentrate on painting theatrical sets and costumes for Sergei Diaghilev and his Ballets Russes.
 After Diaghilev's death in 1929 Larionov resumed easel painting without success.
 His final decade or so was dogged by poverty and ill-health, although his reputation was revived shortly before he died with retrospective exhibitions in Paris (1963 Museum of Modern Art, Hotel de Ville, Paris) and London (1961 Arts Council).